towbes/ffxi/objectives/README.md

 # Objectives

 ## WARNING: This addon may cause suspension / ban
+The risk level is probably pretty low.
+There is a similar windower addon that has been out for a copule of years and there have not been reports of suspension or bans.
+However, this addon injects packets and could be detected if SE wanted to.

 Objectives adds / removes RoE Objectives based on hex id